 - Guide 1: How to Remove Webveil Browser from Windows.

-- Guide 2: Get rid of Webveil Browser from Mac OS X.
+- Guide 2: Get rid of Webveil Browser on Mac OS X.

-- Guide 3: Remove Webveil Browser from Google Chrome.
+- Guide 3: Remove Webveil Browser in Google Chrome.

 - Guide 4: Erase Webveil Browser from Mozilla Firefox.